Bryce Harper Explains Signing With Phillies Over Giants

 Up until a few weeks ago, Bryce Harper was a free agent.
-Through his search for an agreeable contract, the buzz around the right fielder was intense, with rumors of all kinds flying about regarding his personal preference, his desire to break records, be close to home, etc. Until the very last minute, Harper kept his followers in the dark about his decision, not letting slip for a moment where he was going to be playing ball.
+Through his search for an agreeable contract, the buzz around the right fielder was intense, with rumors of all kinds flying about regarding his personal preference, his desire to break records, be close to home, and more.
+Until the very last minute, Harper kept his followers in the dark about his decision, not letting slip for a moment where he was going to be playing ball.

-And then the news finally broke: Bryce Harper to Phillies.
-At the time, the only other side really considered to be in the running was the San Francisco Giants, who had apparently offered him a $310 million contract spanning 12 years.
+And then the news finally broke: Bryce Harper to the Philadelphia Phillies.
+At the time, the only other team really considered to be in the running was the San Francisco Giants, who had apparently offered him a $310 million contract spanning 12 years.
 According to The Mercury News, Harper has finally explained his decision.

 Despite being happy with almost everything about the Giants, Harper stated that his heart was in Philadelphia, and he needed to follow his heart more than anything when it came to this all-important decision.

-Harper explained that he and his wife Kayla had discussed their options, even before the Giants had suddenly jumped back into the mix with a last-ditch offer for him.
+Harper explained that he and his wife, Kayla, had discussed their options, even before the Giants had suddenly jumped back into the mix with a last-ditch offer for him.

 “We sat there and talked for a little bit.
 And I remember standing there, me hugging her and saying, ‘Hey, we’re going to Philly.’
 That was before we even heard from San Fran.
 San Fran called back, offered whatever it was.
 By that point, it was kind of like, ‘I’m already a Philadelphia Phillie.'”